fburic/notes/singularity_conda.md

 #### 1.2.
 Clean up the spec file
 The best way I find is to delete all packages that you didn’t install yourself, because these are dependencies that will be automatically installed anyway.

-The spec file will look like
+The spec file you just exported will initially look like:
 ```yaml
 name: datasci
 channels: